Heidarie/PlanningPoker/SECURITY.md

 4. Build with `make build-secure` for embedded config

 ### For Deployment
-1. Configure Vercel environment variables
+1. Configure DigitalOcean droplet and environment variables
 2. Use GitHub Actions for automated releases
 3. Tag releases for version tracking
 4. Distribute only pre-built binaries with embedded secrets